Do you know what stinks? Besides patchouli and sweaty feet, a negative critical attitude.

 If there were blogs dedicated to poking fun at celebrities, (AND THERE IS!) you can bet I devoured them and laughed with glee.
 I grew up reading The Enquirer as a kid, (thanks mom) and thoroughly enjoyed all the celebrity gossip, especially when someone was filmed without makeup and didn’t look flattering.

 You know what, I was a miserable hag, and no matter what I looked like on the outside, I felt ugly inside.
 Truth be told I still have to bite my tongue when I see reality TV stars gaining attention for all the wrong reasons.
-Interestingly, pointing out flaws in others never makes me feel good about myself.
+But pointing out flaws in others never makes me feel good about myself.

 I remember feeling bitter and envious about everyone and everything.
 I felt I had been handed a raw deal in life.